 If you see something that looks to be from a trustworthy source, double check directly by searching that source's webpage.
 (For example, this advice did not come from someone at Stanford Hospital, as it claims.)

-Some - but not all - claims that people are unable to wear a face covering when required are fraudulent.
+Nearly all of the claims that people are unable to wear a face covering when required are fraudulent.
 Accommodating that claim may be required under the ADA, but that does not mean facilities must allow someone into their premises without a face covering.
 Curbside pick-up or delivery is a totally acceptable accommodation by stores, for example.
-Any document that claims exemption from a specific ordinance (like this one) is fake.

 The SantaClara County Department of Public Heath's website is updated daily on the number of cases that have tested positive in the county, the number of deaths from COVID-19, and how many people have been tested in the county.

 City of San José staff are creating multilingual Flash Reports from the daily Emergency Notifications.

 The Santa Clara County Public Health Department's Dashboard includes a map of cases across the county, searchable by zip code.
 It also provides graphs and data on demographic distribution (cases by age group, by gender, or by ethnicity /race), and on cases in long-term care facilities (assisted living facilities, nursing homes, etc.), on cases in hospitals, and on hospital capacity.

 At present, the most accurate data maps of this disease across the U. S. and worldwide comes from Johns Hopkins University.